Drumragh Sarsfields GAC

 Drumragh Sarsfields is a Gaelic Athletic Association club based in the village of Clanabogan between Omagh and Dromore in County Tyrone, Northern Ireland.
-The club was founded in 1972 as a result of an amalgamation of Tattysallagh St. Eugenes and Tattyreagh St.Patricks.
-Drumragh Sarsfields GAC is a quickly growing Club which has recently completed development of Clubrooms along with two pitches.
-Phase III of development is currently in progress.
+The club was founded in 1972 as a result of an amalgamation of Tattysallagh St. Eugenes and Tattyreagh St Patrick's GAC.

 History

 Drumragh Sarsfields GAC was formed in 1972 after the amalgamation of Tattysallagh St Eugenes and Tattyreagh St Patricks at a time when neither club was particularly pleased with its performance.
-St Eugenes, founded in the late 1890s was one of the oldest clubs locally, and won the County Junior Championship in 1942.
+St Eugenes, founded in the late 1890s, was one of the oldest clubs locally and won the County Junior Championship in 1942.